 Each year, our COE Think Tank brings together Wes students and faculty from across the university, plus a noted outside scholar, for a yearlong conversation on a topic of vital environmental importance.
 This year’s focus: visualizing environmental change.
 Read on to discover how our three student fellows will explore the topic in their work.
-This year’s student fellows: Olivia Baglieri ’22, Dylan Judd ’22, and Skye Hawthorne ’22.
+This year’s student fellows include Olivia Baglieri ’22, Dylan Judd ’22, Skye Hawthorne ’22, Lilley Gallagher ’22 and Mackenzie Sheehan ’22.

 The COE Think Tank’s theme for this year of visualizing environmental change speaks to my focus on sustainable energy as well as examining how we’ve arrived at this unprecedented peak of emissions and human-driven pollution.
 I’m extremely excited to be part of this year’s Think Tank as a student fellow and to have the opportunity to work closely with professors in a variety of fields that are all dedicated to environmental change.
 I hope to bring an interesting perspective to the Think Tank through my own experiences of climate change as well as expanding my own knowledge.